Traffic Engineering and Operations Office

 For more information, contact Mark Mathes at Mark.Mathes@dot.state.fl.us.

-Jacksonville Urban Office at 980 North Jefferson Street, Jacksonville,
+The NFRTMC is located at 980 North Jefferson Street, Jacksonville, Florida 32209.
+Opened in November

 For more information, contact Peter Vega at Peter.Vega@dot.state.fl.us.